A00453840/Book-My-Hotel_android/README.md

 Backend repo - https://github.com/A00453840/A00453840_5550

-Book-My-Room is a basic hotel reservation app which takes in inputs such as Check-In date, Check-Out date, Number of guests and Guest details and displays the Reservation confirmation number if the booking is sucessful.
+Book-My-Room is a basic hotel reservation app which takes in inputs such as Check-In date, Check-Out date, Number of guests, Guest details and displays the Reservation confirmation number if the booking is sucessful.